On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Incoming renormalization

 Here $i\neq j$ in the second line.
 For diagonal terms, the $h_L$ contributions cancel, hence, they are arbitrary and can be safely be set to $0$.
 For off-diagonal terms, we can easily solve for $ih_{Lji}$

 The $ih_{Rji}$ solution is analogous

 As a quick reminder, $j$ marks the outgoing particle and $i$ marks the incoming particle and the above expressions are for $i\neq j$.

-As noted in~\cite{Almasy2009}, for Majorana fermions a unitary rotation is enough (as opposed to a biunitary one for Dirac fermions), however, as discussed in Section~\ref{sec:field_reno}, the absorptive parts destroy the bare Majorana condition and we still need a biunitary rotation even for Majorana fermions, hence, one should associate $ih^{}_L$ with $\nu_L$ and $ih^{}_R$ with the Majorana conjugate $\nu^c_L$.
-In case the reader chooses to drop the absorptive parts it is enough to use $ih_L$ for Majorana fermions.
+As noted in~\cite{Almasy2009}, for Majorana fermions a unitary rotation is enough (as opposed to a biunitary one for Dirac fermions), such that only $ih^{}_L$ remains.
 Whether the fermions are Dirac or Majorana, after the 1-loop rotation that diagonalizes the mass, the $ih_{L,R}$ matrices appear in vertices that also contain the mixing-matrices.
 For example, let us consider fermions $f$ and $l$ that mix in a chiral interaction with some mixing matrix\footnote{By a mixing matrix we do not mean a matrix coupling, but a matrix that appears due to diagonalization of the mass term.} $V$, vector $A_\mu$, and coupling $g$ (as quarks do in the SM)

 Here $0$'s indicate bare quantities and we do not bother with renormalization of $g$ or $A_\mu$ as it does not change our results.
 Since we are also considering field renormalization, let us renormalize the fields before the 1-loop rotation